Menu

 How does the school know if children/young people need extra help and what should I do if I think my child may have special educational needs?

-The school has close links with our feeder primary schools and meets regularly with the SENCOs and Head Teachers to discuss the needs of Year 5 and 6 pupils so that a smooth transition can be arranged.
-Parents of pupils with SEND will be given the opportunity to meet with a member of the Learning Support Department before and on entry to the school.
+The school has close links with our feeder primary schools and meets regularly with the SENCOs and Head Teachers to discuss the needs of Year 5 and 6 students so that a smooth transition can be arranged.

-All pupils are assessed on entry to The John Henry Newman Catholic School.
-This information, alongside regular in-class testing and teacher feedback, is used to ensure that pupils receive appropriate levels of intervention.
+Regular in-class testing and teacher feedback are used to ensure that students receive appropriate levels of intervention.

 The school works closely with, and values the opinions of our parents.
 If you feel that your child may have a special educational need, which has not been identified, please contact Miss Downing, SEND Coordinator.